chetan-rns/taxi-stage-config/README.md

 # Deployment configuration for the staging environment

 ## About
-This reposit contains the kustomzisation overlays to deploy the [taxi application](https://github.com/sbose78/taxi)
+This reposi contains the kustomzisation overlays to deploy the [taxi application](https://github.com/sbose78/taxi)

 ## Why
 The `stage` configuration repository for the [taxi application](https://github.com/sbose78/taxi) is used for maintaining the incremental deployment configuration ( 'manifests' ), specific to the `stage` environment.